Yaropolk Iziaslavich: Early life and family

-Despite some initial success, the expedition of Bolesław to Kiev in 1018 failed to establish Svyatopolk Vladimirovich (Bolesław's son-in-law), Prince of Turov, on the Kievan throne.
-The Polish ruler did at least gain the Red Ruthenia (Czerwien Grody) very briefly, though that was recovered for the Ruthenians by Grand Prince Yaroslav and Mstislav Vladimirovich, Prince of Chernigov, in 1031.
+Despite some initial success, the expedition of Bolesław to Kiev in 1018 failed to establish Sviatopolk Vladimirovich (Bolesław's son-in-law), the prince of Turov, on the Kievan throne.
+The Polish ruler did at least gain the Red Ruthenia very briefly, though that was recovered for Kievan Rus' by Yaroslav and Mstislav Vladimirovich, the prince of Chernigov, in 1031.

-In 1042 Grand Prince Yaroslav forced Duke Casimir of Poland to settle for a peaceful deal.
+In 1042, Yaroslav forced Casimir of Poland to settle for a peaceful deal.
 Casimir recognised Ruthenian control of Red Ruthenia and returned 800 Ruthenian prisoners who had been in Polish custody since being captured two decades before by Bolesław.
 Peace was secured by two marriages.
 Casimir was married to Yaroslav's sister, while Casimir gave his own sister Gertruda to Yaroslav's son, Iziaslav.

 Political turmoil

-In 1054, Yaropolk became the son of the Grand Prince, as in that year Iziaslav ascended the throne of Kiev.
-Iziaslav's rule and thus Yaropolk's security were however quickly challenged by Iziaslav's brother Svyatoslav and by his cousin Vseslav Briacheslavich.
-At this time among the Rurikids, there were two senior branches that could claim the Grand Princeship through descent from Vladimir the Great; namely, the descendants of Yaroslav Vladimirovich and the descendants of Iziaslav Vladimirovich.
+In 1054, Yaropolk became the son of the grand prince, as in that year Iziaslav ascended the throne of Kiev.
+Iziaslav's rule and thus Yaropolk's security were however quickly challenged by Iziaslav's brother Sviatoslav and by his cousin Vseslav Briacheslavich.
+At this time among the Rurikids, there were two senior branches that could claim the grand princeship through descent from Vladimir the Great; namely, the descendants of Yaroslav Vladimirovich and the descendants of Iziaslav Vladimirovich.

-In 1067, Vseslav rebelled in an attempt to overthrow Iziaslav and become Grand Prince himself, claiming the right as a great-grandson of Vladimir the Great through Iziaslav Vladimirovich.
+In 1067, Vseslav rebelled in an attempt to overthrow Iziaslav and become the grand prince himself, claiming the right as a great-grandson of Vladimir the Great through Iziaslav Vladimirovich.
 Vseslav's attempt was unsuccessful, and ended in his imprisonment.
 Troubles for Iziaslav were to continue though.
 In 1068, Iziaslav's alleged negligence to the advances and incursions of the Cuman people (Polovtsy) after the defeat at the Battle of the Alta River led the citizens of Kiev to revolt; Vseslav was released, and took the Kievan throne while Iziaslav fled to Bolesław in Poland.
-With Polish assistance Iziaslav returned in May 1069, expelled Vseslav and retook the throne.
+With Polish assistance, Iziaslav returned in May 1069, expelled Vseslav and retook the throne.
 This victory for Iziaslav secured the Kievan throne for the descendants of Yaroslav Vladimirovich, and thereafter the descendants of Iziaslav Vladimirovich confined themselves to Polotsk where they reigned with semi-independent status.